It’s not too late to make HUGE gains in gold stocks.

 • Gold mining is a tough business…

-Louis wrote in the August issue of International Speculator:
+Louis wrote in this month’s issue of International Speculator:

 Say you have a million-ounce gold deposit.
 You mine 100,000 ounces per year, making lots of money.
 Great.
 But if you don’t find more gold, you’ll run out in 10 years.
 You’ll be out of business.